Black Sigil: Blade of the Exiled: Combat

 The game is a console styled RPG, and features the traditional turn-based combat style that usually accompanies the genre.
 Where Black Sigil differs from most RPGs is its attempts to add a tactical aspect by requiring players to observe the positions of their characters and enemies in the field.
 Seven of the eight characters have a predetermined skill-set, and the eighth can be customized.
 Enemies are not visible during exploration as the game uses the traditional random encounter format.

 Geography

-The world of Black Sigil is quite large and contains anywhere from 50-60 locations.
-Over 1000 maps were made when the game was in production.
 Players can travel on the world map in various vehicles that are found throughout the game.

 Characters

-Kairu

-The game's protagonist is a calm and collected young swordsman in the service of Duke Averay, the man who defeated the "magicless" General Vai long before the events of the game.
+Kairu is the game's protagonist is a calm and collected young swordsman in the service of Duke Averay, the man who defeated the "magicless" General Vai long before the events of the game.
 A war-orphan taken in by the duke, but is unable to use magic which causes the people of Bel Lenora to mock him and view him as a threat.
 He only seems to open up to his younger sister, Aurora.
 By orders of the King, Kairu is eventually exiled into the cave Vai was banished to after his defeat.
 The duke hands him the Averay blade before sealing the cave.
+Aurora is the daughter of Duke Averay; an assertive, and strong-willed, sorceress.
+Aurora usually looks out for her adopted brother, Kairu, even going as far as using her magic on those who insult him in her presence.
+When he is banished from Bel Lenora, she follows him into exile.